thiwi/luceamIOS/README.md

 The project ships with placeholder unit and UI tests in `LumaTests` and `LumaUITests`.
 These can be executed from Xcode or via `xcodebuild` to validate the app once implemented.

+## Offline mock mode

+By default the app runs without a backend. `APIClient.useMock` is set to `true`, causing all API calls and presence updates to return local mock data defined in `MockData.swift`.
+Set this flag to `false` when you want to connect to a real server.